Giving Up Makeup As A Fat Woman Taught Me Some Difficult Life Lessons

 I saw them before they saw me.
 As I made my way across the street to the local Co-op, I watched as one of the boys elbowed a mate and pointed in my direction.
-There were six in total, all wearing uniform from the nearby high school.
+There were six in total, all wearing uniforms from the nearby high school.
 I felt exposed.
-My 275lb body is only ever exposed, to be fair, but today I had no armour.
-I was dressed simply in leggings, wellies and a heavy puffer coat.
+My 275lb body is only ever exposed, to be fair, but today I had no armor.
+I was dressed simply in leggings, rain boots, and a heavy puffer coat.
 And I wasn’t wearing any makeup.

 I heard the first "moo" when I made it to their side of the street.
 There was no way to avoid them.
 I walked a little bit faster, then heard some more "moos".
 The "moos" got a little louder, and a little louder still, until the teens were all giggling and mooing among themselves.
 I could still hear their laughter as I entered the shop.